aarzilli/iching/README.md

 ## Conventions

 Each I Ching character represents a 6 bit value, strings are ordered with the most significant 6 bits of the number first.
 Withing a I Ching character the top line represents the most significant bit of the sextet.
-The unbroken line (Yand) corresponds to 0, the broken line corresponds to 1.
+The unbroken line (Yang) corresponds to 0, the broken line (Yin) corresponds to 1.
 We do not use the King Wen sequence.

 ## Example